What credit cards are best for low-income earners in Canada?

 No one likes to start the application process for a credit card only to be denied shortly after because they do not meet the minimum income requirements.

-While your credit score may be great and all, credit card issuers often set a personal or household income threshold you must meet to qualify.
+While your credit score may look good, credit card issuers often set a personal or household income threshold you must meet to qualify.

 You can avoid this hassle by applying for a credit card with low or no minimum income requirements.

-This list of the easiest credit cards to get approved for includes entry-level and premium cards and may have no annual fees, which is great for your wallet.
+This list of the easiest credit cards to get approved for includes entry-level and premium cards.

 What is a Low Income Credit Card?